AashishKhilnani/NTX-DataChallange/README.md

 Moreover, we also extracted the correlation between the two signals.
 Thus we have a total of  2(33+9)+1=85 features.

+Among all the classifiers that we used, RandomForest gave us the best F1 Score.
+Thus we implemented the RandomForest for classification.

 The Python notebook is given in the repository.